 Q. Help!
 I hired a video crew and told them to put the video files on a portable drive for me.
-I see folders but nothing that looks like a video.
+I see folders and files but nothing that looks like a video or photo.
 I can’t get any files to open.
 What am I doing wrong?

-There are only two ways to achieve this and both involve additional time and possibly additional cost to you.
-There are professional recording monitors available that can record compressed files simultaneously while the videographer is shooting.
+There are professional recorders available that can record compressed files simultaneously while the videographer is shooting RAW.
 These devices can be very pricey and therefore are not typically included in a camera operators gear.
 It also adds one more responsibility to a videographer’s day, as now your camera person is setting up and monitoring TWO devices.
 The second method is for the camera operator to pull the files into an editing or conversion program and convert the files to a viewable format.
 But not every cameraman is an editor and therefore this is not a required or expected part of the operator’s responsibilities.
-Compressing files is also not a single process.
+It is also a huge time consumer, which translates into unnecessary crew overtime.
+Additionally, you will want those files backed up before any compression is attempted.
 Any professional operator will want a backup copy of ALL files.
 So now rather than simply compressing files and handing them off to you, the videographer is now creating a copy as well.
-In all, this process can add hours to a day, and that means possible overtime rates that you will have to pay.
+In all, this process can add hours to a day.

 So back to Option 1: If you find yourself after a shoot in the position of being left with only RAW files, and your intent was to pass viewable files to your team or others, you really only have one option.
 Call the video company and ask them to convert the files for you.
 The files you have should be fine and easy enough for any professional editor to open.

 In the future, when hiring a videographer or video company, tell them in your first call that you want the raw camera files AND compressed .mov or .mp4 files.
 Be sure to request this BEFORE the shoot day in order to assure that the necessary equipment is on site on shoot day to record compressed files as well as the RAW files.
 An experienced crew will be able to hand off the files to you and make it clear what goes to your editor and what is for your internal use.